freedick/cltcache/README.md

 ## Caveats

-### Integrity
+### Correctness

 cltcache assumes that identical preprocessor output, clang-tidy version and enabled checks will produce identical results, which is not a guarantee.
-One such case is if a result-filtered header is moved to a path where its warnings and errors are no longer filtered.
+One such case is if a filtered header is moved to a path where its warnings and errors would no longer be filtered.
 If you are concerned about this, you should probably reconsider your priorities.
-Relying upon clang-tidy to the point where the its integrity is more important than the environment is rarely a sustainable strategy.
+Relying upon clang-tidy to the point where its correctness is more important than time, money and the environment, is rarely a sustainable strategy.

 ### Ouptut order